What Happens After You Pass the NCEES FE Exam?

 Once you’ve agreed that a PE license is something you want to attain, you’ll want to get an entry-level engineering job.
 Because you’re an EIT, you’ll be required to work under the supervision of a registered professional engineer.

 Before you graduate, check in with your school advisers to see if they can guide you in finding an opportunity in your area.
-Otherwise, you can search the internet’s many job websites, or simply send out resumes to companies for which you’d like to work.
+Otherwise, you can search the internet’s many job websites - including Glassdoor, Indeed, LinkedIn.
+You can also simply send out resumes to companies for which you’d like to work.
 According to Payscale.com, some of the most popular employers for those with an EIT certification include major engineering players like Lockheed Martin and Boeing.

 Once you’ve gained all of the necessary experience, you’ll want to start preparing for the PE exam.
 Be sure to contact your state engineering licensure board, because most states require that applications be submitted well in advance.

 Remember, the format and subject matter of each discipline’s test varies.
 For example, the PE Environmental exam is an 8-hour, open-book exam that consists of 50 multiple-choice questions in the morning session and 50 multiple-choice questions in the afternoon.
 It covers engineering areas such as water, solid waste, air, and environmental health and safety.